jrfaller/adsync/README.md

 ## Usage

 * `adsync config`: displays the current configuration (.located in `$HOME/.adsync`)
-* `adsync config`: displays the id of the currently connected device
+* `adsync id`: displays the id of the currently connected device
 * `adsync version`: displays adsync's version
 * `adsync sync`: starts synchronization for the currently connected device (use the `-y` flag to actually synchronize and `-v` to have the details of the file to be synchronized)
 * `adsync doctor`: check your adsync installation